Hopea recopei

-Hopea recopei is a species of plant in the family Dipterocarpaceae.
-It is found in Cambodia, Laos, Thailand, and Vietnam.
+Hopea recopei is a species of flowering plant in the family Dipterocarpaceae.
+It is a tree native to Cambodia, Laos, Thailand, and Vietnam.
+It grows in lowland tropical moist forest up to 250 meters elevation.

+The species was described by Jean Baptiste Louis Pierre in 1891.
 A sample collected by J.B.L.
 Pierre in March 1867 is stored in the Kew Herbarium.